EricDarve/NLA/content/All the orthogonality relations in CG.md

-We derive all the [[Orthogonality relations in CG|orthogonality relations]] in CG that you need to know.
+We derive all the [[Some orthogonality relations in CG|orthogonality relations]] in CG that you need to know.
 This is the foundation to build the final steps of CG.

 [[CG search directions|Recall]] our definition of the search directions and residual vectors:
 $$